Kitware/CMake/Help/variable/CMAKE_VS_NUGET_PACKAGE_RESTORE.rst

 :prop_tgt:`VS_PACKAGE_REFERENCES` property on a target.
 If no package references are defined, this setting will do nothing.

-The command line option ``--resolve-package-references`` can be used alternatively to control the resolve behavior globally.
+The command line option :option:`--resolve-package-references <cmake--build --resolve-package-references>` can be used alternatively to control the resolve behavior globally.
 This option will take precedence over the cache variable.

 Targets that use the :prop_tgt:`DOTNET_SDK` are required to run a restore before building.
 Disabling this option may cause the build